Chandan-IITI/Analysis-of-Twin-SVM-on-44-binary-datasets/README.md

 # Analysis-of-Twin-SVM-on-44-Binary-datasets

-Code belongs to the paper: Comprehensive Evaluation of Twin SVM based Classifiers on UCI 2-Class Datasets
+Code belongs to the paper: "Comprehensive Evaluation of Twin SVM based Classifiers on UCI 2-Class Datasets"

 Please follow the below mentioned steps to reproduce the results of the paper: